wagslane/blog/content/posts/seo-is-a-scam-job.md

 1. Your page answers the search intent of the keyword you're targeting (provide value, don't stuff keywords)
-2. Your page does a great job delivering that value by being in-depth and having a great user experience
-3. Other pages in the internet link to you to as an additional signal that you are providing value
+2. Your page does a great job delivering that value by being in-depth and having a great user experience Other pages on the internet link to you as an additional signal that you are providing value

-If you lurk in [/r/seo](https://reddit.com/r/seo) like I do sometimes, you'll see the same question frequently asked, "how do I get backlinks to my content"?
+If you lurk in [/r/seo](https://reddit.com/r/seo) as I do sometimes, you'll see the same question frequently asked, "how do I get backlinks to my content"?
 Most people in the industry refer to this kind of backlink building as "offsite SEO", and most people will tell you there are 2 main ways to do it.

 1. Cold emailing website owners and asking/paying for links.
 2. Guest posting on other people's websites and sneaking in links back to your site.

 I'm convinced that both of these approaches **suck**.

-I've never actually cold emailed anyone to ask them to include a link to my website, but I have ignored 100% of the requests I get from others, and I get a lot of requests.
+I've never actually cold-emailed anyone to ask them to include a link to my website, but I have ignored 100% of the requests I get from others, and I get a lot of requests.
 I've also watched hundreds of people in several online SEO communities complain that cold outreach has an insanely low success rate.

 As far as guest posting goes, I don't think it's a terrible approach, but I still think it's less efficient than what I've been doing.